Updated October 4, 2022

 The City of North Bend currently has 3 water sources.
 There are two production water sources, which are: 1) Mt Si Springs, a spring-fed water source near Mount Si; and 2) Centennial Well, which is a groundwater well located at the City’s Public Works facility.
 Centennial is the newer of the city’s two water sources.
 The third water source is solely for mitigation water use and it’s called Hobo Springs.

 Due to Centennial Well’s location in the area of influence of both the Middle and South Forks of the Snoqualmie River, water used from the well is required to be compensated drop-for-drop by other sources into the River only at times when the Main Fork Snoqualmie River is below the ‘Base In-stream Flow’ as defined by the City’s Centennial water right agreement.
 In-stream river flows are measured at three different points along the Snoqualmie River near Fall City, Carnation, and Monroe.
-When the in-stream flow is below the Department of Ecology’s level determined necessary to maintain River health, then the City is required to add mitigation water to Snoqualmie River.
+When the in-stream flow is below the Department of Ecology’s level determined necessary to maintain River health and the City is pumping water from Centennial, then the City is required to add mitigation water to Snoqualmie River.
 Mitigation is typically needed approximately 80 days per year.

 Hobo Springs is the City’s active mitigation source and has met the City’s mitigation needs for the full 13 years of the requirement to date.
 The City purchases Hobo Springs mitigation water from Seattle Public Utilities.
 Hobo Springs is located near Rattlesnake Lake in the protected Cedar River Watershed.
 Mitigation Water is delivered via pipe from Hobo Springs to Boxley Creek which feeds into the South Fork Snoqualmie River.

 The WCO starts with education and voluntary compliance with the usage guidelines.
 This includes the automatic stage 1 conservation measures which go into effect beginning each year on August 15th.
 The WCO is foremost an educational tool, and the City is a proponent of educating residents on water conservation.
+The WCO is foremost an educational tool, and the City is a proponent of educating residents on water conservation.
 However, if water usage that violates the WCO is noticed and/or reported, violators can expect to hear from the City.

 Yes, because the City believes that water conservation is the right thing to do.
 In fact, the City hopes more cities in the Puget Sound region follow North Bend’s lead in water conservation.
 We are pleased to see the City’s overall water usage decline since enacting the WCO last spring and actively engaging in water conservation education with residents.